-Millions of people evacuate their homes as Hurricane Floyd moves across the Atlantic Ocean on this day in 1999.
+Millions of people evacuate their homes as Hurricane Floyd moves across the Atlantic Ocean on September 14, 1999.
 Over the next several days, deaths are recorded from the Bahamas to New England due to the powerful storm.

 Floyd began as a tropical storm on September 7 and attained hurricane status three days later.
 By September 12, its winds had reached 140 miles per hour as the storm approached the Virgin Islands and Puerto Rico.
 Floyd skirted past these islands, though, leaving relatively minor damage in its wake.

 On September 14, Floyd approached the Bahamas and looked to be on a collision course with central Florida.
 Walt Disney World closed its doors in preparation for the first time in its history and NASA operations at Cape Canaveral were shut down to get ready for the coming storm.
 In all, approximately 3 million people evacuated their homes.
 Meanwhile, the Bahamas were spared a direct hit and, although millions of dollars in damages were incurred, only one person was killed.